mschaef/rhinowiki/data/windows-31-end-of-life.md

 mode also widened the physical address space of the CPU from 20-bits to 24-bits, making it possible to directly address 16MB of memory without resorting to tricks like LIM/EMS paging.
 This was all good, but it was tempered by the fact that OS/2 was expensive to run and didn't run DOS programs very well, thanks to its choice of 80286 protected mode over 80386.
 The only programs that could actually use the benefits of protected mode under OS/2 were OS/2-specific software that nobody had.

-<br><br>

 By the time 1988 rolled around, PC's with the capability of addressing more than 1MB of memory had been around since 1984, and there still wasn't a viable mainstream operating